maldroid/hardware-hacking/attack.md

 0!
 ```

-It starts with a preamble which specifies the granuality of timestamps (1 nanosecond) and the definitions of channels or "wires" (Channel 0 will be using exclamation point and Channel 1 will be using a quote).
+It starts with a preamble which specifies the granularity of timestamps (1 nanosecond) and the definitions of channels or "wires" (Channel 0 will be using exclamation point and Channel 1 will be using a quote).
 Then each line starts with either a hash (`#`) which means that it contains a timestamp or a value and a channel character (`1!` - "1" on Channel 0).
 This signifies that the value on some wire has changed to a different one.
 For example `1"` means that the value has changed from `0` to `1` on wire `"`, which is Channel 1.

 [You can downoload the VCD file with our capture from here](assets/password_tries_100.vcd.zip).
 Unzip it and take a look.
-The next step is to automatically process the data so that we can figure out the first characterof the password.
+The next step is to automatically process the data so that we can figure out the first character of the password.

 [Processing timing attack data >>>>](data)